rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

     the account owner and has been assigned to specific product or account roles.

-### What actions are restricted to the account owner role?
+### What actions are restricted to the account owner?

-The account owner role is the only role that can perform the following actions:
+The account owner is the only user who can perform the following actions:

 -   Create new users, modify existing users, and delete users.
 -   Make changes to contacts, including the billing contact.